beginning of content

 Alcohol and memory loss

-Alcohol-related brain injury is caused by regularly drinking more alcohol than the recommended limit over many years.
-It's most common in males over the age of 45 years.
+Alcohol-related brain injury is caused by regularly drinking more alcohol than recommended over many years.

 Alcohol-related brain damage is not the same as short term memory loss due to binge drinking.